hirosystems/platform-template-nft-marketplace/README.md

 + `get-listing` function retrieves a listing by its ID
 + `cancel-listing` cancels a listing using an asset contract

-To add new contracts, follow detailed instructions at [Add new Contract](https://docs.hiro.so/clarinet/how-to-guides/how-to-add-contract).
+To add a new contract, use [Clarinet](https://docs.hiro.so/stacks/clarinet).

-> **NOTE**: To use this example with Clarinet inside [Hiro Platform](https://platform.hiro.so), you can open the terminal session inside VS code by navigating to File -> View -> Terminal.

 ## Test your Contract